Annbank F.C.: Local leagues

 In 1891, the club was a founder member of the Ayrshire Football League, winning the competition in its first two seasons.
 The second season had seen the league grow to 16 clubs, which both increased travel costs and reduced overall crowds, as some of the smaller clubs in the competition lacked the support of the more established clubs.
 In 1893, seven of them, including Annbank, therefore withdrew to form the Ayrshire Football Combination.
-Annbank again was the first champion, but after a mid-table finish in 1894-95 it withdrew.
-Kilmarnock joining the Scottish League in 1894-95, followed by Ayr in 1896-97, seem to have been disastrous for the club, simultaneously removing opponents that could generate revenue and diverting supporters to the higher standard League game.
+Annbank again was the first champion, but after a mid-table finish in 1894–95 it withdrew.
+Kilmarnock joining the Scottish League in 1894–95, followed by Ayr in 1896–97, seem to have been disastrous for the club, simultaneously removing opponents that could generate revenue and diverting supporters to the higher standard League game.

-Further, the introduction of the qualifying rounds for the Scottish Cup in 1895 was also detrimental to the club; Annbank won the first-ever Scottish Qualifying Cup, beating East Stirlingshire in the final at Underwood Park in Paisley, the ground of Abercorn F.C.; the Shire showed the greater skill, but the Miners, with the veteran "White" Gourlay marshalling the defence, gained something of a smash and grab victory.
+Further, the introduction of the qualifying rounds for the Scottish Cup in 1891, and from 1894–95, the Scottish Qualifying Cup, was also detrimental to the club; Annbank won the first-ever Qualifying Cup, beating East Stirlingshire in the final at Underwood Park in Paisley, the ground of Abercorn F.C.; the Shire showed the greater skill, but the Miners, with the veteran "White" Gourlay marshalling the defence, gained something of a smash and grab victory.
 However the introduction of the qualifying rounds reduced the opportunities for the club to play national opposition.
 The same season the club reached the Ayrshire Cup final against Kilmarnock, but the clubs refused to play at the scheduled ground (Warner Park in Stevenston).
 The Ayrshire FA refused to award the trophy or medals, but Annbank and Kilmarnock played an unofficial final anyway, which Annbank won in a replay at Rugby Park.

 After leaving the Ayrshire Combination, the club struggled to find an alternative league in which to play.
-In 1900-01, the club played in the North Ayrshire League, finishing second behind Beith F.C., but the competition only had 7 clubs, and the club withdrew from the competition the next season.
-In 1903-04 the club was one of the six founder members of the Ayrshire & Renfrewshire League, finishing third, but Annbank did not play in the league's second and final season.
+In 1900–01, the club played in the North Ayrshire League, finishing second behind Beith F.C., but the competition only had 7 clubs, and the club withdrew from the competition the next season.
+In 1903–04 the club was one of the six founder members of the Ayrshire & Renfrewshire League, finishing third, but Annbank did not play in the league's second and final season.

 The club's final attempt to play in a senior league was a disaster.
-In 1909, the club joined the Scottish Combination, but only played two matches - a win over a Queen's Park reserve side and a defeat at the 5th King's Own Scottish Borderers F.C. - before withdrawing.
+In 1909, the club joined the Scottish Football Combination, but only played two matches - a win over a Queen's Park reserve side and a defeat at the 5th King's Own Scottish Borderers F.C. - before withdrawing.

 Final years

-The club continued to enter the Scottish Cup until 1919-20, although it last reached the proper rounds in 1910-11, losing to Motherwell F.C. in the first round.
-The club's defeat to Girvan F.C. in the first qualifying round in 1919 appears to have been the club's final match.
+The club continued to enter the Scottish Qualifying Cup until 1919–20, although it last reached the competition proper in 1910–11, losing to Motherwell F.C. in the first round.
+The club's defeat to Girvan F.C. in the first round of the qualifying cup in 1919 appears to have been the club's final match.